 I learned many things in the self-publishing class that I took two summers ago.
 One of those things was to branch out into as many markets as possible.
 An author doesn’t want to exclude any potential readers.
-The audiobook industry is one of the fastest growing markets and it was an arena that I hadn't ventured into before self-publishing.
+The audiobook industry is one of the fastest-growing markets and it was an arena that I hadn't ventured into before self-publishing.

 Audiobook Creation Exchange, or ACX, is Amazon’s audiobook branch.
-The website has step by step directions to help authors create their audiobooks.
+The website has step-by-step directions to help authors create their audiobooks.
 It explains all the legal in and outs as well.

 There’s a lot of information about a book that goes on the ACX website.
-All of it designed to help the author make the best choices and have the best sales.
+All of it is designed to help the author make the best choices and have the best sales.